HMS Firedrake (H79): Description

 The F-class ships were repeats of the preceding E-class.
 They displaced 1405 LT at standard load and 1940 LT at deep load.
 The ships had an overall length of 329 ft, a beam of 33 ft 3 in and a draught of 12 ft 6 in.
 They were powered by two Parsons geared steam turbines, each driving one propeller shaft, using steam provided by three Admiralty three-drum boilers.
 The turbines developed a total of 36000 shp and gave a maximum speed of 35.5 kn.
 Firedrake barely exceeded her designed speed during her sea trials.
 She carried a maximum of 470 LT of fuel oil that gave her a range of 6350 nmi at 15 kn.
 The ships' complement was 145 officers and ratings.

 The ships mounted four 4.7-inch (120 mm) Mark IX guns in single mounts, designated 'A', 'B', 'X', and 'Y' in sequence from front to rear.
 For anti-aircraft (AA) defence, they had two quadruple Mark I mounts for the 0.5 inch Vickers Mark III machine gun.
 The F class was fitted with two above-water quadruple torpedo tube mounts for 21 in torpedoes.
 One depth charge rack and two throwers were fitted; 20 depth charges were originally carried, but this increased to 35 shortly after the war began.

 Wartime modifications

 By October 1940, Firedrake had her rear torpedo tube mount replaced by a 12-pounder AA gun.
-While the ship was under repair in late 1941, 'Y' gun had was removed to allow a total of 70 depth charges to be stowed aboard.
+While the ship was under repair in late 1941, 'Y' gun was removed to allow a total of 70 depth charges to be stowed aboard.
 Several other changes also probably happened during this refit, notably two single 20 mm Oerlikon light AA guns were installed abreast the bridge and a Type 286 short-range surface search radar was fitted as was a HF/DF radio direction finder mounted on a pole mainmast.